-Ensure that there are enough fire extinguishers to cover your square footage.
-Fire extinguishers should be easily accessible to employees and guests throughout the building as well as their locations being clearly marked .
+Ensure there are enough fire extinguishers to cover your square footage.
+Fire extinguishers should be easily accessible to employees and guests throughout the building, with clearly marked locations.

 16. Assess Sprinkler Head Clearance

 Make sure ceiling sprinkler heads have 18 inches of clearance.
 Maintaining space around overhead sprinklers helps them distribute water effectively in a fire.
-Buildings that are not protected by sprinklers require a minimum of 24″ of clearance from ceiling to top of storage.
+Buildings not protected by sprinklers require a minimum 24-inch clearance from the ceiling to the top of a storage area.

-Throughout the building, post signage indicating the best escape pathways to exits.
-These signs should be posted in every main area of the building.
+Throughout the building, post signage that indicates the best escape pathways to exits.

-Keep the front door unlocked and post a sign nearby instructing people to keep the door unlocked when the area is occupied.
-Keeping the front door unlocked is required by law and keeps people from getting trapped in the building during a fire.
+Keep the front door unlocked and post a sign instructing people to keep the door opened when the area is in use.
+Keeping the front door unlocked is a legal requirement that keeps people from getting trapped in the building during a fire.

 In every room designated for assembly, post a permanent sign declaring the maximum occupancy of that room.
-This sign should be clear and legible and posted conspicuously near the main exit doorway.
+This sign should be clear, legible and posted conspicuously near the main exit.

 Near the elevators, post a sign as a reminder to use the stairs, not the elevator, in case of an emergency.
 Elevators can malfunction during a fire and trap people inside.